 Dochu La Pass

-Birders findjoy among feathered friends peppering the blue skies of the valley, while spa enthusiasts seek solace in traditional hot stone baths(Dotsho) believed to wipe out all pains.
-For foodies, EmaDatshi(blend of chili and cheese) is the answer!
+Birders find joy among feathered friends peppering the blue skies of the valley, while spa enthusiasts seek solace in traditional hot stone baths(Dotsho) believed to wipe out all pains.
+For foodies, EmaDatshi(a blend of chilli and cheese) is the answer!

 Considered the religious heartland of Bhutan, Bumthang is the most tranquil place in the kingdom, with its ancient glaciers and fields of buckwheat, rice, potatoes, apple orchards and dairy farms.